bartkemps/tring/README.md

         TritArray27 input4B = 10;  // Will be ignored by this operation
         // This table inverts the first operand and ignores the second:
-        // For any first trit value, the output is the same regardless of the second trit var invertFirstIgnoreSecond = new TritLookupTable(
+        // For any first trit value, the output is the same regardless of the second trit var invertFirstIgnoreSecond = new BinaryTritOperator(
             Trit.Positive, Trit.Positive, Trit.Positive,  // When first trit is -1, always return 1
             Trit.Zero, Trit.Zero, Trit.Zero,              // When first trit is 0, always return 0
             Trit.Negative, Trit.Negative, Trit.Negative   // When first trit is 1, always return -1